Educational resource about Bluetooth technology and wireless connectivity

 Key Concepts

 When exploring Bluetooth Rtls, it's helpful to understand the underlying technology.
-Bluetooth 5.0 introduced several enhancements that benefit medical devices users.
-The way Bluetooth handles sensor networks has evolved significantly, with better power efficiency and more reliable connections.
+Bluetooth 5.4 introduced several enhancements that benefit mice users.
+The way Bluetooth handles data transfer has evolved significantly, with better power efficiency and more reliable connections.

 Bluetooth Versions